What are the secrets to creating YOUR brand?

-A website is convenient and is a must.
+A website is convenient and a MUST.
 But there’s nothing like personal interaction, a consultant’s smile, experiencing a community’s warmth, picturing yourself there, walking through your future home, and after… being handed a printed brochure that encapsulates that experience.

 A brochure is all about story.
-It is a tactile representation of the community using stunning visuals, information and textures.
+It is a tactile representation of the community using stunning visuals, information, and textures.
 It tells your unique story and becomes a “thank you” gift at the end of the experience.
-It should reflect your attitude, theme and brand as well as connect back to the website, identity and other elements.
+It should reflect your attitude, theme, and brand as well as connect back to the website, your identity, and other elements.

 A photocopy does nothing for your brand!
-You’ve missed an opportunity to reinforce your image and, in the process, may damage their perception.
+You’ve missed an opportunity to reinforce your image and, in the process, may have damaged their perception.

 Many think if they spend money on a website, they don’t need a brochure.
-Our suggestion is that you become more creative.
+Our suggestion is to go a more creative route.
 Spread the funds to include a collateral piece, but be frugal so you get the best-branded brochure possible.
 Supplement that piece with follow-up materials and printed promo materials.
 Encourage your staff to keep accurate records of potential clients.
-After your first interaction, send them an email or place a call thanking them.
-Also send them a personalized note as a follow-up!
+After your first interaction, send them an email or place a call to thank them.
+Also, send them a personalized note as a follow-up!
 In a world where competitors only have a website, it underlines the prospect’s importance to you.
 They feel appreciated.
 And… it continues the same magic the brochure started.

 “Marketers should take advantage of the unique properties of both paper and digital.
 In particular, print advertising can maximize sensory appeal.
 Print offers the ability to deliver rich, vivid images along with tactile stimuli.
 In some cases, scent can be used to further increase print’s impact.” – Forbes